hale/dungeon/ASSESSMENT2_REPORT.md

 By default the behaviour will run using data precomputed in `src/dungeon/ai/hale/qlearning/QValueStore.ser`.
-In order to learn more, change the fTrain class variable in QLearningHelper from false to true.
+In order to learn more, change the `fTrain` class variable in `QLearningHelper` from false to true.

-In order to reset the QLearning data, blank the file with `: > src/dungeon/ai/hale/qlearning/QValueStore.ser`.
+In order to reset the `QLearning` data, blank the file with `: > src/dungeon/ai/hale/qlearning/QValueStore.ser`.

 ## Description of the learning algorithm

-I measured the following state variables:
+* **Learning rate:** 0.2
+* **Discount rate:** 0.35

+A low learning rate is chosen because of the large number of training runs required for improved behaviour.
+This in turn is necessary because the set of action-state pairs is quite large.

+The discount rate is the result of trial and error, where much higher values would quickly cause Q values to reach +/-Infinity.

+The algorithm uses a HashMap for the data store.
+I wanted to avoid primitive types (such as a 2D array), since using object orientation would allow the data structure to be more easily changed at a later point.

+Since the Q-Table associates action-state pairs with the Q values, I created an `ActionState` wrapper class to identify a unique action and state combination.
+Overriding `equals()` and `hashCode()` simplified Q table updates.

+The Q-Learning implementation is based on pseudocode taken from Chapter 7 of *Artificial Intelligence for Games* (2009) by Ian Millington and John Funge.

+### State variables

-* Creature energy level (integer 1 to 5)
+* Creature energy level (integer 1 to 5).
-* Creature health level (integer 1 to 5)
+* Creature health level (integer 1 to 5).
-* Whether the creature is threatened or not. (true or false)
+* Whether the creature is threatened or not. (true or false).
-* Distance in squares from creature to goal (1 to the number of squares on the board - typically values no larger than 1/4 this maximum)
+* Distance in squares from creature to goal (1 to the number of squares on the board - typically values no larger than 1/4 this maximum).

-And had the following actions:
+I had initially hoped to achieve success from just measuring the first three of the above, but this resulted in an overvaluation of the `WAIT` action, where the creature would do nothing.
+Tracking distance to goal allowed a reward to be placed on movement that takes the creature closer to its destination.
+Using the path computed with A\* ensures a more accurate measure of distance than a simple Euclidian calculation, and has the added benefit of already being a small(ish) discrete value.

+In order to determine whether the creature is under threat or not, the eight adjacent squares are inspected for the presence of enemy mobs.
+This was relatively simple to implement, since I could reuse methods from the pathfinding exercise.

+### Actions

 * Move towards goal.
 * Stand still.

+Given the wide range of states and rewards, I decided to limit the available actions to moving or taking no action.
+In addition, adding additional complex behaviour was beyond the scope of this exercise.

+### Rewards

 The reward value is between -1.0 and +1.0, and is calculated based on the difference between the state of two game ticks.
 The rewards are cumulative.